-There are two ways to go to a higher speed.
+There are two ways to go to a higher speed:

 Use the accelerator pedal to get to the higher speed.
-Push the CST SET button, then release the button and the accelerator pedal.
+Press the COAST SET button on the steering wheel, then release the button and the accelerator pedal.
 You'll now cruise at the higher speed.

-• Press the RES ACCL button.
-Hold it there until you get up to the speed you want, and then release the button.
-To increase your speed in very small amounts, press the RES ACCL button for less than half a second and then release it.
-Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.
+• Press the RES ACCEL button on the steering wheel.
+Hold it there until you get up to the speed you want and then release the button.
+(To increase your speed in very small amounts, press the RES ACCEL button for less than half a second and then release it.
+Each time you do this, your vehicle will go 1 mph (1.6 km/h) faster.)

-The accelerate feature will only work after you turn on the cruise control by pushing the CST SET button.
+The accelerate feature will only work after you set the cruise control speed by pressing the COAST SET button on the steering wheel.